Parks, Nebraska

-Parks is an unincorporated hamlet, located within a namesake census-designated place, in southern Dundy County, Nebraska, United States.
+Parks is a census-designated place in southern Dundy County, Nebraska, United States.
 As of the 2020 census, its population was 12.

+Description

 Parks lies along local roads just north of U.S. Route 34, 12 mi west of the city of Benkelman, the county seat of Dundy County.
 Its elevation is 3094 ft above sea level.
 Parks is unincorporated, with the ZIP code of 69041.
-Google Maps did not bother with visiting Parks.

 Parks was named and laid out in 1880–1881 by Frank Parks, who was the surveyor for the railroad that was moving west at the time.